On the spectrum of quasi-periodic Schr\"odinger operators on $\mathbb{Z}^d$ with $C^2$-cosine type potentials: Introduction

 \subsection{Previous works}

 To prove the Anderson localization of QP Schr\"odinger operators, one has to deal with the small divisors difficulty.
 This inspires the usage of the perturbative KAM type method.
 Both the aforementioned works \cite{Sin87} and \cite{FSW90} used the perturbative KAM type method motivated by Fr\"ohlich-Spencer \cite{FS83} in the random case, while their employed techniques to eliminate the double resonances are significantly different.
 First of all, Sinai developed a perturbative iteration scheme to construct approximate Rellich functions.
 Instead, Fr\"ohlich-Spencer-Wittwer focused on Green's function estimates based on a multi-scale type analysis (MSA).
 Second, Sinai's construction relies on gap estimates of shifts of Rellich functions by the Diophantine frequency, and thus is a global one.
 In \cite{FSW90}, however, the authors mainly did the analysis in a neighborhood of given energy $E\in \R$.
 It turns out the method of Sinai is completely free from the {\it symmetry} restriction of the potential $v\in C^2(\T;\R)$.
-While the work of \cite{FSW90} requires the potential to be symmetric, it proves a more stronger result called arithmetic Anderson localization which means the Anderson localization holds for phase $\theta \in\T$ in a set of full measure with explicitly arithmetic descriptions.
-Recently, Forman-VandenBoom \cite{FV21} removed the symmetry condition of \cite{FSW90} and proved the Cantor type spectrum by combining some ideas of \cite{Sin87} and \cite{FSW90}.
-A perturbative (KAM reducibility) proof of pure point spectrum for more general one-dimensional QP Schr\"odinger operators was later obtained by Eliasson \cite{Eli97}.
+While the work of \cite{FSW90} requires the potential to be symmetric, it proves a more stronger result, namely, the arithmetic Anderson localization. { Recently, Forman-VandenBoom \cite{FV21} removed the symmetry condition of \cite{FSW90} and proved both the Cantor spectrum and Anderson localization by combining some ideas of \cite{FSW90} and a celebrated Cauchy interlacing argument.} A perturbative (KAM reducibility) proof of pure point spectrum for more general one-dimensional QP Schr\"odinger operators was obtained previously by Eliasson \cite{Eli97}.
 Finally, we want to mention that the breakthrough works of Jitomirskaya \cite{Jit94, Jit99}, in which a non-perturbative method was first developed for the almost Mathieu operators, have motivated considerable progress on Anderson localization for one-dimensional QP Schr\"odinger operators (c.f. \cite{BG00, BJ02, Bou05, AYZ17, JL18, JL23, Liu23} for just a few).